terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 To add the CW20 Base to the CW20 Factory Token smart contract, do the following:

-1. Navigate to `/token-factory/contracts/cw20-factory-token/`.
+a.
+Navigate to `/token-factory/contracts/cw20-factory-token/`.

 ```
 cd /token-factory/contracts/cw20-factory-token/
 ```

-2. Open `cargo.toml` and add the following to the dependencies:
+b.
+Open `cargo.toml` and add the following to the dependencies:

 ```rust
 # ...